strimzi/proposals/050-Kafka-Node-Pools.md

 All nodes within the given set have very similar configuration and differ only in small details:

 * Each Pod might have a PVC using different storage class
-* The Kafka pods have (when using `StrimziPodSets`) each their own Config Map with their Kafka configuration.
-  The configurations differ between the different nodes in the advertised addresses.
+* The Kafka pods have (when using `StrimziPodSets`) each their own Config Map with their Kafka configuration, but their configurations differs between the different nodes only in the advertised addresses.

 ## Problem description